ministryofjustice/opg-pdf-service/README.md

 ## Render Diffs

-To aid in catchign rendering differences betwen versions, there's a test 'It should respond with a consistently rendered PDF' that runs an example html file in `src/assets/opgTestLetter.js` through the PDF process and then renders it as an image in `test-results/images/logo.pdf.1.png`.
+To aid in catching rendering differences betwen versions, there's a test 'It should respond with a consistently rendered PDF' that runs an example html file in `src/assets/opgTestLetter.js` through the PDF process and then renders it as an image in `test-results/images/logo.pdf.1.png`.
 The outputs of this are checked against a baseline in `/src/baseline/logo.pfd.1.png`.

 The test will check for 0 diff in output render between builds, so will fail if the HTML is converted differently for some reason i.e. a dependency update.
 A diff file in created at `test-results/images/logo-pdf.1.diff.png` where red pixels will show drift.